+Management believes that effective management of risk is essential to the Bank's success.
 The main risks faced by the Bank, and which are inherent to the banking business, include market, liquidity, interest rate, credit, operational, technology, compliance and reputational risks.
-While analyzed separately in this report, they are generally inter-related.
+These concepts are analyzed separately in this report, but generally they are inter-related.
 To identify and manage these risks, the Bank's systems of internal control feature comprehensive and integrated policies and procedures, which are both quantitative and qualitative in nature.
-These are reviewed and approved by the Board, which oversees the respective risk management functions, either as a group or by delegation.
-Our systems and policies are designed, broadly, to ensure effective processing, reliable systems, appropriate risk taking, daily measurement of risks, independent reporting and responsible behavior.
+The Executive Board reviews, approves and oversees the respective risk management functions, either as a group or by delegation.
+Our systems and policies are designed, broadly, to ensure effective processing, reliable systems, appropriate risk taking, daily or intra-day measurement of risks, independent reporting and responsible behavior.
 Policies and procedures on enforcement also seek to ensure respect for and adherence to internal, regulatory, legal and prudential guidelines designed to protect the interests of clients and shareholders, while preserving and protecting the reputation of the Bank.

-Since 2011, Management has incorporated into some of its stress testing scenarios the additional component of political and systemic risks.
-While always an implicit part of the process of analyzing risks, events underlying the Eurozone debt crisis have led Management to plan explicitly for unexpected events associated with actions or the introduction of policies by political leadership domestically or internationally.
-Such events can have an impact on long-standing market practices, regulations or assumptions, or by themselves can have an impact on market prices and expectations.
+In addition to measuring the main risks inherent to banking, Management has incorporated into some of its stress testing scenarios the additional components of political and systemic risks.
+While always an implicit part of the process of analyzing risks, events underlying the Eurozone debt crisis have led Management to plan, prudentially and explicitly, for unexpected events associated with actions or the introduction of policies by political leadership domestically or internationally.
+Such events can have an impact on longstanding market practices, regulations or assumptions, or by themselves can have an impact on market prices and expectations.
 These risks figure prominently in our view and measurement of market, liquidity and credit risks.
-Additional information, including stress tests for reputational and correlation risk, may be found in Note 38.
+Additional information, including stress tests for reputational and correlation risks, may be found in Note 39.